maruotto/SE_project/README.md

 # SE_project
-## In file links are reported the links to product backlog and sprint backlog
+## In 'links.md' are reported the links of product backlog and sprint backlog